-Body weight over 120kg or with a BMI over 40kg/m
+Body weight <40kg or >150kg or with a BMI over 50kg/m2

 There are limited data available for patients at the extreme of weight, and the available pharmacokinetic and pharmacodynamic evidence suggests that decreased drug exposures, reduced peak concentrations and shorter half-lives occur with increasing weight, which raises concerns about under-dosing.
 Our recommendation is that warfarin should be used first line as there is limited evidence on the effectiveness of fixed dose DOACs in this group of patients particularly in the acute treatment of VTE (first 3 months) when risk of recurrent VTE is highest.
 Haematology would then consider a DOAC after the 3 month review for those continuing on long term anticoagulation.
-However, if warfarin is deemed unsuitable, consideration can be given to the use of a DOAC for patients up to 150kg.
+If DOACs are used in patients with BMI >40, consideration should be given to monitoring of DOAC plasma concentrations to ensure reliable absorption.
 Beyond 150kg, extreme caution should be applied.
 A thorough consultation should be carried out by the prescriber with the patient to guide them about the possible treatment options and potential risks and uncertainties around using a DOAC.
 This should be documented in the medical notes.